Skip to content

 What Makes A Bluewater Speargun

 The defining feature of bluewater spearguns is how they are powered, specifically how the bands are set up.
-Traditional Bluewater spearguns are larger and have between four to six bands to power the speargun.
+Traditional Bluewater spearguns are larger, and have four to six bands to power the speargun.
 These spearguns are larger to compensate for the amount of force those bands provide.
-Generally speaking the number of bands adds power to the speargun, while the length of band pull adds to the range of the speargun.
+Generally speaking, the number of bands adds power to the speargun, while the length of band pull adds to the range of the speargun.

 Bands